AidaG91/IronLibrary/README.md

 -   **Add Students**: Register new students with a unique USN (University Serial Number) and name.
 -   **Search**: Find books in the catalogue by title, category, or author.
 -   **Issue Books**: Lend books to registered students.
 The system automatically records the issue date and calculates a return date (7 days from issue).
+-   **Return Books**: Mark books as returned, updating both the lending record and the book's availability.
 -   **View Records**:
     -   List all books available in the library along with their authors.
     -   List all books currently checked out by a specific student.